rust-lang/rfcs/text/0000-symbol-name-mangling-v2.md

 The alternatives considered are:

- - Keeping the current scheme.
+ 1. Keeping the current scheme.
 It does meet the minimum requirements after all.
-It also has pretty big downsides.
+However, the general consensus seems to be that it confusing and leads to situations where people are unpleasantly surprised when they come across (demangled) symbol names in backtraces or profilers.

- - Keeping the current scheme but cleaning it up by making the non-hash part more consistent and more expressive.
+ 2. Keeping the current scheme but cleaning it up by making the non-hash part more consistent and more expressive.
 Keep the hash part as a safeguard against symbol conflicts and the rest as something just for demangling.
 The downside of this is that the hash would still not be predictable, and symbols would get rather long if they should contain more human-readable information about generic arguments.

- - Define a standardized pretty-printing format for things that end up as symbols, and then encode that via Punycode in order to meet the character set restrictions.
+ 2. Define a standardized pretty-printing format for things that end up as symbols, and then encode that via Punycode in order to meet the character set restrictions.
 This would be rather simple.
 Symbol names would remain somewhat human-readable (but not very, because all separators would be stripped out).
 But without some kind of additional compression, symbol names would become rather long.

- - Use the scheme from the previous bullet point but apply the compression scheme described above.
+ 3. Use the scheme from the previous bullet point but apply the compression scheme described above.
 We could do this but it wouldn't really be less complex than the Itanium inspired scheme proposed above.

- - Define a standardized pretty-printing format for things that end up as symbols, compress with zstd (specially trained for Rust symbols) and encode the result as base63.
+ 4. Define a standardized pretty-printing format for things that end up as symbols, compress with zstd (specially trained for Rust symbols) and encode the result as base63.
 This is rather simple but loses all human-readability.
 It's unclear how well this would compress.
-It would pull the zstd specification into the mangling scheme specification, as well as the pre-training dictionary.
+It would pull the zstd specification into the mangling scheme specification, as well as the pre-trained dictionary.

 The Itanium mangling (and by extension the scheme proposed here) could be considered somewhat arcane.
 But it is well-known from C++ and provides a good trade-off between readability, complexity, and length of generated symbols.